volkamerlab/opencadd/docs-jb/source/learn/databases/pdb/file_formats/pdb_file_format.md

 present in all entries.
 When mandatory data are not provided, the record name must appear in the entry with a NULL indicator.
 Optional items become mandatory when certain conditions exist.
 Old records that are not described here are deprecated.
+* All records in a PDB coordinate entry must appear in a defined order.
+* Mandatory record types are present in all entries.
+* When mandatory data are not provided, the record name must appear in the entry with a NULL indicator.
+* Optional items become mandatory when certain conditions exist.